Written by Peter White – Creator of Why Do Guys…?

-Each moment I touched, felt, experienced, was that and only that.
-A moment to enjoy.
+Each moment I touched, felt, experienced, was that and only that….
+A unique and special moment to enjoy.

 I was on a path of discovery, understanding, and compassion to anything and everything around me.
-And sure some moments were bad – but they passed just as the happy ones did.
+Sure some moments were bad – but they passed just as the happy ones did too.

 The paths I took were revered as each moment was revealed to me.
 Predictable or not I chose NOT to guess what was going to happen but to enjoy it as it happened…

 For what it IS and not “what it was” or “what is was going to be.”